walknuts/southportapartments/pages/2-moving.md

 ![](/assets/images/pages/2-moving-009.png)

-For more instructions on your unit’s intercom, here is a link to the Operation Manual.
+For more instructions on your unit’s intercom, see the [Operation Manual](https://www.aiphone.com/wp-content/uploads/GT-Series-GT-1A-Operation-Manual.pdf).

 ### Parking